-For more information about the program and how to apply, visit the Certificate in Public Health website.
+For more information about the program, visit the Certificate in Public Health web page.